Middlesex County New Jersey Property Search

 Middlesex County, New Jersey Property Data Insights

-Middlesex County maintains comprehensive property records, covering approx 248,312 Parcels, including matched buildings, secondary addresses, and standardized zoning.
-Data was updated on February 15, 2026, providing accurate land, building, and zoning information.
+Middlesex County maintains comprehensive property records, covering approx total 248,764 Parcels, including matched buildings, secondary addresses, and standardized zoning.
+Data was updated on March 31, 2026, providing accurate land, building, and zoning information.
 This detailed dataset helps homeowners, buyers, and researchers make informed decisions about property values, development opportunities, and real estate trends across the county’s diverse neighborhoods and commercial hubs.

 Parcels Overview